pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_POST_VERIFY_URL

-    Specifies the default view to redirect to after a user successfully re-authenticates either via the :py:data:`SECURITY_VERIFY_URL` or the :py:data:`SECURITY_US_VERIFY_URL`.
+    Specifies the default view to redirect to after a user successfully reauthenticates either via the :py:data:`SECURITY_VERIFY_URL` or the :py:data:`SECURITY_US_VERIFY_URL`.
-    Normally this won't need to be set and after the verification/re-authentication, the referring view (held in the ``next`` parameter) will be redirected to.
+    Normally this won't need to be set and after the verification/reauthentication, the referring view (held in the ``next`` parameter) will be redirected to.

     Default: ``None``.